-Procedures: In accordance with the Office of the Information and Privacy Commissioner of BC, PEACE program personnel wishing to communicate with program participants via online communication (such as access email remotely, texting and instant messaging) must understand that if there are any concerns by their supervisor or Executive Director over one's online communication, Agency XYZ personnel are subject to reasonable and acceptable monitoring of the device (either Agency XYZ owned or a personal device) used to access email remotely.
-Personnel wishing to access their email remotely will be given a User Agreement form outlining monitoring practices.
+Procedures: In accordance with the Office of the Information and Privacy Commissioner of BC, if Transition Housing and Supports Program personnel communicate with program participants via online communication (e.g., through remote email, texting and instant messaging) and if there are any concerns by their supervisor or Executive Director over the online communications, Agency XYZ personnel will be subject to reasonable and acceptable monitoring of the device (either Agency XYZ owned or a personal device).
+Personnel wishing to access their email remotely will be given a User Agreement form by their supervisor outlining monitoring practices.
 Personnel will refer to Agency XYZ's Operational Policy for more information.